vlad0209/arcore_geospatial_view/README.md

     print("New location: ${newLocation.latitude}, ${newLocation.longitude}");
   },
   showDebugInfo: true,
-  apiKey: "YOUR_API_KEY_HERE" // API key here is required for iOS only, for Android you just put it in the AndroidManifest.xml as shown above
+  iosApiKey: "YOUR_API_KEY_HERE" // API key here is required for iOS only, for Android you just put it in the AndroidManifest.xml as shown above
 );
 ```
 ## Prepaire the app to release